Projects

 A PHP and MySQL driven site, functioning as a web front-end and community site for the TerminalUnix server.
 I started it because I was sick of all of these Content Management Systems having features that I didn’t want.
 I sat down during Spring Break of 2006 and coded a PHP login system, not knowing about the wonders of some of the PHP features.
 Eventually I coded nice things in such as MySQL access (instead of a flat text file), a user adminstration system, and even a news sytem.

-I’m still adding things that I need for administrative purposes.
-I don’t plan on releasing the source code since it’s a big hard-coded mess.
-If someone’s convincing enough, I might spend time to clean it up and make it portable.
+Unfortunately I don't plan on releasing the source code since it's a big hard-coded mess.

 N-Queens solver (C++)